 - Nux Loop Core Pedal

-Now that you know the relevant terminology and the qualities that make a good looping pedal, it’s time to look at and compare the best looping pedals on the market.
+Now that you know the relevant terminology and the qualities that make a good looper pedal, it’s time to look at and compare the best looping pedals on the market.
 Keep in mind that there is no end-all-be-all product out there, and which one is the very best depends on your specific needs and preferences.
 Without further ado, let’s dive in.

 Boss RC-300 Loop Station

 Perhaps the most famous loop pedal, this is a big, complex looper for the advanced user.
 It’s ideal for those who want to sing and play with multiple instruments, and for bands that seek looping capabilities.
+It's a great looper pedal for the acoustic guitar player.

 When it comes to the build, it’s just what you expect from Boss.
 Sturdy with an intuitive layout that makes it easy to use all the important functions just the way you want to.
 There’s also a plethora of finer controls that will take a while to get used to, but it will be very rewarding for the advanced musician.
 The loop station provides you with three stereo tracks which you can synchronize.
 You get the options of XLR and 1/4” connection, and there’s a level fader for each individual track.
 The important looping controls are easy to operate, with separate pedals for start and stop.
 All these factors make the RC-300 Loop Station easy to use in concert or on the street.